All Episodes

 This is Gerald Ford versus Ronald Reagan.

-What in the what and take it?
+What in what sit back and take it?

 You know what you're mad about?

-You're mad because I was a nice guy and said perhaps because I gave him the benefit of the doubt.
+You're mad because I was a nice guy and said, perhaps, because I gave him the benefit of the doubt.

 How can he?